Mercury In Pisces Is Making Us Dreamy

 Neptune’s position in the cosmos will affect this transit, too.
 “Our emotions will deepen throughout the next month, as Neptune comes to align with Mercury,” Stardust says.
 “Confusion will consume our minds and we may feel gaslighted by others, or conversely gaslight people.
 Our brains may feel a little foggy.
 But, we can prevail as long as we don’t let our anxieties get the best of us.”

-Before Mercury retrograde begins on February 16, we’ll experience a pre-retrograde shadow, which begins on February 2, right before Mercury moves from Aquarius into Pisces.
+Before Mercury retrograde begins on 16th February, we’ll experience a pre-retrograde shadow, which begins on 2nd February, right before Mercury moves from Aquarius into Pisces.
 During this time, we’ll begin to see the effects of the retrograde begin.
 “This marks the beginning of our personal retrograde stories,” Stardust explains.
-“Keep your eyes and ears open for any strange behavior and bizarre information.”
+“Keep your eyes and ears open for any strange behaviour and bizarre information.”

 Montúfar explains, “Out of the three times Mercury is going to be retrograde this year (it will retrograde two more times, in the summer and in the fall), this retrograde is Pisces is the most positive one.”
 That’s because of the planet of love.